 env\file The env\file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
 Entries in this file should either be of the form "VARIABLE=value" or "export VARIABLE=value".
 The value may optionally be surrounded by single or double quotes.
-Variables in this file are subject to other sudo environment settings such as env\keep and env\check. exempt\group Users in this group are exempt from password and PATH requirements.
+Variables in this file are only added if the variable does not already exist in the environment.
+This file is considered to be part of the security policy, its contents are not subject to other sudo environment restrictions such as env\keep and env\check. exempt\group Users in this group are exempt from password and PATH requirements.
 The group name specified should not include a % prefix.
-This is not set by default. group plugin A string containing a sudoers group plugin with optional arguments.
-The string should consist of the plugin path, either fully-qualified or relative to the /usr/local/libexec/sudo directory, followed by any configuration arguments the plugin requires.
-These arguments (if any) will be passed to the plugin's initialization function.
-If arguments are present, the string must be enclosed in double quotes ("").
-For more information see GROUP PROVIDER PLUGINS.
+This is not set by default. fdexec Determines whether sudo will execute a command by its path or by an open file descriptor.
+It has the following possible values: always Always execute by file descriptor.